 JavaScript context and should be able to access each other’s globals,

-call each other’s functions, and modify each other’s DOMs.
-Let’s
+call each other’s functions, and modify each other’s DOMs, as shown in

 For two frames’ JavaScript environments to interact, we’ll need to